Six of the best films to be seen in cinemas this weekend - The Media Times

 Mikhail Khodorkovsky in Citizen K

 Gibney’s documentary on post-Soviet Russia is a compelling, if unsettling, experience.
 Mikhail Khodorkovsky tells of some compelling blows of fate on his journey from Glasnost-Hustler to oligarchs to dissidents.
-Gibney, who works with BBC archive material, tells an exciting story about wild west capitalism in the Yeltsin years when predatory emerging capitalists appeared to buy up the share vouchers given to every citizen.
+Gibney, who works with BBC archive material, talks about the wild west capitalism of the Yeltsin years when predatory emerging capitalists appeared to buy up the stock vouchers that were given to every citizen.
 This pitiful spectacle is made worse by the pleasing portrayal of the subject and the subsequent takeover of a significant portion of the Siberian oil fields and personal property of approximately $ 15 billion.
 Only when Khodorkovsky questions Vladimir Putin’s authority is he convicted of tax evasion, money laundering and embezzlement.
-He insists that the years he spent in prison between 2005 and 2013 made him a more thoughtful person.
+He insists that the years he spent in prison between 2005 and 2013 made him more thoughtful.
 The jury is out.
 Full review TB